MassStreetAnalytics/getting-started-with-sparklyr/README.md

 # Getting Started With Sparklyr
-Repo for the presentation Getting Started With SparklyR
+Repo for the presentation Getting Started With Sparklyr